Jackevans47/Quiz/README.md

 I used the folllowing youtube tutorials as inspiration while working on my project.

 - [Web Dev Simplified](https://www.youtube.com/watch?v=riDzcEQbX6k&list=PLZlA0Gpn_vH_XnZHin-Vjma8KylU-N0X8&index=2)

+  - I used this tutorial as inspiation and to help structure my project.

 - [GreatStack](https://www.youtube.com/watch?v=PBcqGxrr9g8&t=1105s)

+  - I used this tutorial to help me disable answers when selected to avoid cheating in the quiz.

   ---